mynodebtc/mynode_docs/docs/troubleshooting/stuck-formatting.md

 # My Device is stuck at Formatting Drive

 Some users may encouter an issue where the first step of setting up the external drive for use by myNode stalls and becomes stuck.
-This is likely due to a USB to SATA adapter that is not well supported by the Raspberry Pi operating system.
+This is likely due to wither a loose cable connection or a USB to SATA adapter that is not well supported by the Raspberry Pi operating system.

+### Loose Connections

+Verify the connection between USB and the drive is secure as well as the connection between the SSD and the adapter.
+The SATA connection between the adapter and drive is a common place that can be a bit loose and cause the drive to not work properly.
+Try disconnecting and securely re-connecting the drive and adapter.

 ### Solid State Drive